AugurProject/augur-core/README.md

 ### Once eth supports it:
 - reward whoever does close market according to gas cost (pay gas fee in cashcoin to miner)
-- work with etherex & chow (bitsquare, coineffine, mercuryex other decentralized exchanges as well)
+- work with etherex & chow (bitsquare, coineffine, mercuryex other decentralized exchanges as well) / stablecoins

 ### Version 0.5 (More fun features):
 - if no agreement on any outcome <65% confidence (failure to achieve certainty) this confidence is *of the rep reported* (consensus needs to take this as a param), then do over next voting period